 A: Teachers will respond within 24 hours to emails and phone calls received during the school week.
 Email addresses and phone numbers can be found in the MHA Directory on our website.
 Contact details are also included in the online learning page for each grade.
-Please be patient as we all learn to work remotely.
 If you have not heard from your teacher within 24 hours, please call the office at 513-770-3223.

 Q: What if I don’t understand the subject/topic my child is studying?